 Uncensored models have no built-in safety filters.
 Use responsibly and in accordance with your local regulations and the model's license.
 Check the model license before any commercial use.

-Create a Modelfile that points FROM at the absolute path to the downloaded .gguf:
+Then, we create a Modelfile that points FROM at the full path of the downloaded .gguf:

 FROM "C:\Users\your-username\Downloads\WizardLM-7B-uncensored.Q4_K_M.gguf"